lynkos/translate-me/README.md

 ```

 > [!TIP]
-> This is a rule for all authenticated users
+> This is a rule for all authenticated users (though this is out of the scope of this project)
 > ```
 > rules_version = '2';
 >